awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

   When you create a cluster with the restore from snapshot operation, the number of slices of the resulting cluster might change from the original cluster if you change the node type\.
 + *Storage* is the capacity and type of storage for each node\.
-+  *Node Range* is the minimum and maximum number of nodes that Amazon Redshift supports for the node type and size\.
++ *Node range* is the minimum and maximum number of nodes that Amazon Redshift supports for the node type and size\.
 **Note**
 You might be restricted to fewer nodes depending on the quota that is applied to your AWS account in the selected AWS Region\.
 To request an increase, submit an [Amazon Redshift Limit Increase Form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-redshift)\.
-+ *Total Capacity* is the total storage capacity for the cluster if you deploy the maximum number of nodes that is specified in the node range\.
++ *Total capacity* is the total storage capacity for the cluster if you deploy the maximum number of nodes that is specified in the node range\.

 **RA3 node types**